Pole-to-Pole RTW, Robert DeLaurentis

 Photo credit: Pinterest

-Upon landing at Pago Pago, I was informed my reserved AVGAS was not available.
-I needed to scramble to find an alternative fuel source unless I wanted to remain in surprisingly expensive American Samoa for months awaiting fuel shipped from overseas.
+Upon landing at Pago Pago, I was bluntly told my reserved aviation fuel (AVGAS) was no longer available.
+I was in shock and needed to scramble to find an alternative fuel source unless I wanted to remain in surprisingly expensive American Samoa for months awaiting fuel shipped from overseas.
 The only other fuel supplier in American Samoa sold me 110 gallons of questionable AVGAS for $31/gallon.
-I was in a predicament, felt ripped-off, and my budget was completely blown.
+I was in a predicament, felt ripped-off, and running low on money.

 Photo credit: Prichard Airport Services